Cyber-Coco120/blue-team-soc-lab/README.md

 🚀 Why This Lab Matters

-This lab demonstrates hands-on cybersecurity experience aligned with entry-level to mid-level SOC Analyst / Cybersecurity Analyst roles.
-It focuses on how analysts think, investigate, and respond—using imperfect, real-world data—rather than scripted scenarios.
+This lab demonstrates hands-on cybersecurity experience aligned with entry level to mid-level SOC Analyst / Cybersecurity Analyst roles.
+It focuses on how analysts think, investigate, and respond using imperfect real-world data rather, than scripted scenarios.

 🔗 Author